In Odd We Trust

 In Odd We Trust is the first graphic novel featuring Dean Koontz's character Odd Thomas.
-It was released June 24, 2008.
+It was released June 24, 2008 by Del Rey Books.
 It is written by Queenie Chan and Koontz, with illustrations by Chan in a manga style.

 Plot summary

 In Odd We Trust serves as a prequel to the first Odd Thomas novel.
 The ghost of a young boy appears to Odd, and he embarks on a quest to bring justice to the boy's killer so that his ghost can move on.
 Odd's friend, the Chief of Police Wyatt Porter, shares some details of the case, and informs him that the boy's babysitter is the one that discovered the body.
 The babysitter turns out to be Sherry Sheldon, a childhood friend of Odd's girlfriend and soulmate, Stormy Llewellyn.
 Sherry relates that a stalker has been leaving her disturbing notes for several months, and believes this stalker may be the murderer.
 Odd and Stormy resolve to catch the stalker before he kills again.

 Odd asks the ghost of the little boy to help him find his killer, and Joey leads him to a street corner, where he sees a suspicious man.
 The man flees when Odd tries to address him.
 Odd gives chase, but loses his quarry when he trips over a lawn gnome.

 Four neighborhood children are believed to be targets, as they have each received a note from the killer.
 Chief Porter assigns police escorts to each of the houses, and Odd and Stormy decide to spend the night with Sherry at the house where she is babysitting a girl named Angelica.
 The policeman on stakeout at the house finds an empty car containing a mutilated mannequin, and from this Odd deduces that the killer is nearby, taunting them.
 He throws open the doors of a nearby van, and discovers the man he chased earlier.
 He and Odd trade veiled threats, but when Stormy shows up with a gun, the man drives off.